 Cross country skiers and snowshoers will find miles of groomed trails at Echo Summit, all leading out from the conventient Echo Lake SnoPark.
 Or for the more adventurous, head out to Loon Lake in the Crystal Basin where many more trails have been marked.
 A warming hut there is open on weekends.

 All kinds of boating is available in the Crystal Basin, from quiet kayaking and canoeing to waterskiing, wakeboarding, and jet skiing.
 Launch ramps at the reservoirs provide easy access to the water.
 Those who prefer kayaking or white water rafting head to the American River.
-For anyone interested in larger lakes at lower elevations such as Folsom Lake can find more information on California's Greatest Lakes.
+For those interested in larger lakes such as Fallen Leaf Lake or Folsom Lake, you can find more information on California's Greatest Lakes.

 Anglers have plenty of waters to explore up and down the slopes of Echo Summit.
 The lakes in the Crystal Basin offer great boat and shore fishing, while the nearby streams are favorite haunts of fly fishermen.
 For those seeking a little more adventure, the Desolation Wilderness is littered with lakes.
 Some of them are popular spots, but others a little more out of the way are rarely fished.